weizheng1910/Learning-Notes/Webpack.md

 ## What is Webpack
 Webpack is a module bundler.
 It resolves code dependencies in the different files, by converting them into modules, and then executing them at the right time in the correct scope.

+## Webpack and React

+Webpack can be used to organise React components by allowing each of them to be written in a different file, and be executed smoothly and seamlessly by bundling them together and loading them as a single file.

 ##
 ``` javascript